Wolbachia: Host–parasitoid/parasite interactions

 This may be one of the most common routes of Wolbachia host shifts.
 Compared to predator-prey interactions, the physical association between the host and parasites typically lasts longer, occurs at various developmental stages, and enables Wolbachia to directly contact various tissues.

 Since this interaction may expose both sides to microbial exchange, one strategy for understanding the direction of transfer is to assess Wolbachia's presence in close relatives on both sides, as the donor side generally has a larger diversity of infection.

 One parasitoid species can infect multiple shared hosts, and one host species can infect multiple parasitoids.
 For instance, parthenogenesis-inducing Wolbachia can spread between Trichogramma parasitoid wasps sharing host eggs.

 Parasites can also serve as a vector between infected and uninfected hosts without being infected.
-When the mouthparts and ovipositors of aphelinid parasitoid wasps become contaminated through feeding Wolbachia-infected Bemisia tabaci, it can infect the next host.
+When the mouthparts and ovipositors of aphelinid parasitoid wasps become contaminated through feeding on Wolbachia-infected Bemisia tabaci, it can infect the next host.